Tsilhqotʼin

-The Tsilhqotʾin or Chilcotin ("People of the river", /tʃɪlˈkoʊtᵻn/ chil-KOH-tin; also spelled Chilcotin, Tsilhqutʾin, Tŝinlhqotʾin, Chilkhodin, Tsilkótin, Tsilkotin) are a North American tribal government of the Athabaskan-speaking ethnolinguistic group that live in what is now known as British Columbia, Canada.
+The Tsilhqotʾin or Chilcotin ("People of the river", /tʃɪlˈkoʊtᵻn/ chil-KOH-tin; also spelled Tsilhqutʾin, Tŝinlhqotʾin, Chilkhodin, Tsilkótin, Tsilkotin) are a North American tribal government of the Athabaskan-speaking ethnolinguistic group that live in what is now known as British Columbia, Canada.
 They are the most southern of the Athabaskan-speaking Indigenous peoples in British Columbia.

+Their name, Tŝilhqotʼin, makes reference to the Chilko River, which means "red ochre river," from tŝi(lh) "rock" + -qu "river" + -t'in "people".
+Tsilhqot'in people also use another word to refer to themselves: Nenqayni, from: nen "land" + -qay "surface" + -ni "person/people", and their country is called Tŝilhqotʼin Nen.

 For more information about the 2014 landmark court case that established Indigenous land title for the Tsilhqotʼin Nation and demanded that colonial provinces engage in meaningful and prior consultation before engaging in extractive industries on Tsilhqot'in lands, see Tsilhqotʼin Nation v British Columbia.

 History

 Pre-contact

 The Tŝilhqotʾin Nation before contact with Europeans were a strong warrior nation with political influences from the Similkameen region in southern British Columbia, the Pacific coast in the west, and the Rocky Mountains in the east.
 They were part of an extensive trade network centred around the control and distribution of obsidian, the material of choice for arrowheads and other stone tools.